 With a stainless steel body, a Cybertruck is very much prone to scratches, dents, and casual bumps — but enduring gun bullets is a next-level safety point.

-We recently saw a Cybertruck after a crash test at Giga Texas and another one before that at a third-party testing facility for rollover crash safety testing.
+We recently saw a Cybertruck after a crash test at Giga Texas and another one before that at a third-party rollover crash safety testing facility.
 But testing for bullet-proofing sounds something different, it’s not a matter of compliance but has to do much with Tesla’s pride in its unique pickup truck.

-It will be very interesting to see how this story unfolds later on, we will have to wait for the Cybertruck customer handover event.
+It will be fascinating to see how this story unfolds later on, we will have to wait for the Cybertruck customer handover event.

 Stay tuned for constant Tesla updates, follow us on: